Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 helm repo add alfresco-incubator https://kubernetes-charts.alfresco.com/incubator
 ```

-Optionally, follow the tutorial to [deploy the Kubernetes Dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html){:target="_blank"}  to your cluster, this can be really useful for troubleshooting issues that may occur.
+Optionally, follow the tutorial to [deploy the Kubernetes Dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html){:target="_blank"}  to your cluster.
+This can be really useful for troubleshooting issues that you may occur.

 ### Prepare the cluster for Content Services